On a typical golf course you will walk more than five miles before finding sanctuary at the 19th hole!

 Spikeless golf shoes revolutionised the golf shoe industry.
 Designed for comfort and style, spikeless shoes are now the most popular golf shoe on the market.
-Perhaps the biggest advantage for us mere mortals is that you can walk straight into the clubhouse once you’ve finished your round without the need to change.
+Perhaps the biggest advantage is that you can walk straight into the clubhouse once you’ve finished your round to have that well earned drink!

 Typically spikeless shoes are flat soled and feature studs made out of plastic and rubber instead of traditional golf spikes.
 Fears surrounding a lack of stability and waterproofing have been eradicated with new designs.
-The studs offer superb grip on dry ground and ensure you don’t sacrifice stability in these conditions.
-Many new spikeless shoes are also waterproof, meaning you won’t get caught out in a summer shower.
+The studs offer superb grip on dry ground and ensure you don’t sacrifice stability in wet conditions.

 For ease and comfort there simply is no beating a spikeless golf shoe, and now you don’t have to sacrifice on performance either.

-If you’re after the classic look along with maximum stability in even the wettest conditions then you’ll want to consider spiked golf shoes.
 The traditional metal spikes are a thing of yesteryear, having been replaced by a soft plastic spike.
-These are much kinder to the course yet still hold firm in the grass and will release easily through impact.
+These are much kinder to the golf course, yet still hold firm in the grass and will release easily through impact.
 With much golf in the UK played in wet and windy conditions it’s worth considering a pair of spikes that will provide a solid foundation to your round.

 Once you’ve decided which type of shoe to buy you then need to consider the weather conditions...

-Playing golf in the rain is sadly something we’re all too familiar with in the UK.
-This means you’ll definitely want to make sure you have a pair of waterproof golf shoes ready for when the weather turns.
+Playing golf in the rain is something we’re all too familiar with in the UK so you’ll definitely want a pair of waterproof golf shoes ready for when the weather turns.
 However, even the best waterproof golf shoes will be much warmer than non waterproof golf shoes.
 Therefore they may not be the right shoes to wear on a hot summer's day or a trip abroad, but are perfect for a cold damp winters day.